 Context matters.

-A family upset about limited nightlife isn’t helpful if you’re traveling with kids.
-A solo traveler raving about the pool bar might be irrelevant on a business trip.
+A family complaining about the lack of nightlife isn’t useful if you’re traveling with kids.
+A solo traveler gushing over the pool bar?
+Probably not what you need on a business trip.

 Before weighing a complaint or compliment, ask: Is this person traveling like me?